 You’ll find this skin-loving ingredient in many of IT Cosmetics’ best face moisturizers for dry skin.
 For example, it’s a hero in Confidence in a Cream™ Hydrating Moisturizer, a quick-absorbing cream that's clinically shown to provide an impressive 24 hours of continuous face hydration.
 (Stay tuned to hear how this best-selling cream offers a double-whammy of hydration and moisturization.)

-Hyaluronic acid is also a key ingredient in Confidence In Your Beauty Sleep™ Night Cream and Confidence in a Gel Lotion™ Moisturizer.
+Hyaluronic acid is also a key ingredient in Confidence in a Gel Lotion™ Moisturizer.
 Our game-changing night cream smells like a lavender bouquet and works the night shift to ensure you wake up with beautiful, hydrated skin.
 If you have oily skin, we recommend using our water-based gel face moisturizer, which absorbs

 quickly and boasts 72 hours of hydration.

 The hydrating magic doesn’t stop at moisturizers, though.
-We’ve also included hyaluronic acid in Your Skin By Better™ Foundation + Skincare—a buildable, medium-coverage foundation that instantly blurs the look of imperfections.
-Your lips will love that this ingredient is utilized in the Pillow Lips Solid Serum, too.
+We’ve also included hyaluronic acid in Bye Bye Lines Serum and Your Skin But Better™ Foundation + Skincare—a buildable, medium-coverage foundation that instantly blurs the look of imperfections.
+Your lips will love that this ingredient is utilized in Pillow Lips Solid Serum Lip Gloss, too.

 To learn more about hyaluronic acid and other skincare ingredients your skin will love, check out this roundup of ingredients dermatologists swear by.